The number one controversy in singing advice must be breath support.

 This is maybe the most tricky one, and I hear it the most often.
 What most people mean by that is lowering your diaphragm as much as possible when you inhale, as opposed to gathering tension in the shoulder area, as many do, especially beginners.

-When you breath this way, that a more healthy, more tension-free way, you get the feeling that the singing comes from a lower area, and you feel engagement in the diaphragm area.
+When you breathe this way — a more healthy, more tension-free way, you get the feeling that the singing comes from a lower area, and you feel engagement in the diaphragm area.
 What you should do while singing with the diaphragm is divided, and we’ll get to that shortly.

 2 'Sing from your belly'/'Breathe into the belly'